SRRT (Social Responsibilities Round Table)

 Tara, thank you for posting this!
 I'm going to pin your post temporarily to boost visibility.

-I'd like to add to Tara's message that serving as coordinator is a fantastic way to show up for the community (yes, even for newcomers!)
+I'd like to add to Tara's message that serving as coordinator is a fantastic way to show up for the community (yes, even if you are a newcomer!)
 Social justice work, like nature, thrives in diversity, and there are so many ways to contribute - there is something for everyone.
 Writing letters, volunteering with community organizations, bringing snacks and water for protestors (or being on standby to help with first aid), providing rides to polls...

 I've generally seen my own role as SRRT's action council coordinator as helping to open, expand, and protect space for this kind of work to happen in the first place.
 I've gotta say, running meetings isn't glamorous! (and most of us probably aren't reading Robert's Rules just for fun 😆)